 Ok so i am not sure if you have seen it already but Sony and Insomniac announced a new Ratchet & Clank game earlier this year.
-This new game will be an Playstation 4 exclusive and it is tied to the upcomming movie with the same name.
+This new game will be a Playstation 4 exclusive and it is tied to the upcoming movie with the same name.

 Ratchet & Clank Tools Of Destruction Demo Disc:

-I was lucky, i got the demo before most other in Europe and to boot i got one of the very few demos produced for the PS3 on Blu-Ray.
-I have no idea of how many was produced but i have not seen many out there for sale over the years.
+I was lucky, I got the demo before most other in Europe and to boot, i got one of the very few demos produced for the PS3 on Blu-Ray.
+I have no idea of how many were produced but I have not seen many out there for sale over the years.